Tartilas/Magento-additonal-order-fee/README.md

-# additonal-order-fee
+# Magento additional order fee
-Magento extension that applies an extra order charge based on business requirements
+> Magento additional order fee is an extension that allow you to apply additional fee based on your business requirements.

+* Posibility to apply extra charge for an order